 How a combination of forensic science and old fashioned investigation help the Gardai solve crimes.

-In this film from 'Garda Patrol', viewers see how easy it is for a lone burglar to enter a temporarily vacated house.
+'Garda Patrol', viewers see how easy it is for a lone burglar to enter a temporarily vacated house.

 The thief will take anything with a sale value.